 - During your bankruptcy case you should pay all current taxes as they come due.

 - During your bankruptcy you must continue to file, or get an extension of time to file, all required returns.

 - Failure to file returns and/or pay current taxes during your bankruptcy may result in your case being dismissed.

 Reading the brief definitions of the options open to you might give you the impression that the process is an easy one.
 You may think any option will do to resolve your tax debt problems.
 It is not as simple as you may think it is.
 Due to inexperience with tax laws and IRS negotiations, you may be intimidated into accepting a tax relief plan that is not to your advantage.
 You could easily end up paying more than you need to pay.

 Call an IRS tax relief service in Iowa for a consultation.
-If you want the best chance to quickly resolve your tax debt problems, hire the services of an Instant Tax Solutions team of professional.
-Iowa tax professionals know your rights as a taxpayer.
+If you want the best chance to quickly resolve your tax debt problems, hire the services of our team of debt relief professionals.
+Iowa tax attorneys know your rights as a taxpayer.
 Your tax expert is on your side and can assist you in obtaining the best option available.
 Remember, the IRS is a collection agency, not a debt reduction company.
 It is the job of the IRS to collect payment in full.
 It is the job of an experienced tax relief professional to negotiate with the IRS on your behalf.